Nestled in Moru Kopjes in the south of central Serengeti...

 Dunia Camp: Our full report

-It has eight large, airy tents, each of which has twin or king-size beds covered with bright orange and yellow checked blankets and deep soft pillows.
-The furniture is of the chunky wooden variety, with a lockable trunk both at the end of the bed and used as a bedside table.
-A radio, a torch, and filtered water are provided.
+It has eight large, airy tents, each of which has twin or king-size beds covered with bright red and orange checked blankets and deep soft pillows.
+The tents are also large enough to easily fit a day bed in to accommodate triples.
+The furniture is chunky and wooden with three lockable trunks – one at the end of the bed and one either side of the bed.
+On top of the bedside tables are two storm lanterns, an air horn, a torch, and filtered water.
 The curtains are tangerine in colour, matching the bedspread and adding a touch of brightness to an otherwise neutrally coloured tent.
-Two triple rooms can be used for families.

 Around the back of the bed is an en-suite bathroom with flush toilets and hot bucket showers next to each other.
 There's also a clothes rack with plenty of space to hang clothes, and a sink and mirror with an array of toiletries including body lotion, shampoo and soap provided.
 It's substantially more comfortable than the other mobile-tented camps in this area.

 In the front of each tent is a spacious 'porch', which has been made into a lounge area and is possible to zip off from the rest of the tent.
 In this lounge area is a chaise longue, desk and chair.